Why Sacramento plans to demolish and replace an entire neighborhood

 More than 200 of the new units will be earmarked for the community’s current residents, who must temporarily relocate until the new housing is ready.
 An additional 280 garden apartments and town homes will be marketed to young workers and families who can pay a bit more but have been priced out of housing just to the south in downtown and midtown.

-The plan represents the city’s ambitious effort to tackle two of downtown Sacramento’s urgent problems: long-term, systemic poverty and a lack of housing for lower-wage earners.
+The plan represents an ambitious effort to tackle two of downtown Sacramento’s urgent problems: long-term, systemic poverty and a lack of housing for lower-wage earners.

 Sacramento Housing and Redevelopment Agency executive La Shelle Dozier said the neighborhood’s current 400-plus residents, half of whom are under age 18, have a better shot at pulling out of poverty if they live among people with more means, rather than in isolation.